JoshuaSkootsky/JoshuaSkootsky/README.md

 ### 👋 Hi there

 I'm Joshua Skootsky

+I build websites and web apps.
+I also set up automated pipelines for testing and delivery.
+Together, these skillsets allow me to write software that correctly fulfills requirements on time.

+My peers say I'm effective in building rapport with diverse personalities, and I believe this skill is essential to creating successful teamwork in the digital environment.

+I have been:

+* a Python dev
+* a Java dev
+* a database schema designer
+* full stack software engineer
+* Front end HTML/CSS fixer
+* Software Engineer
+* Typescript lover
+* React reactor
+* Vue viewer
+* Meteor metoer'er (RIP Meteor.js?)
+* "the DevOps guy"
+* "the tests guy"

 <!-- - 💼 Find me on <a href="https://www.linkedin.com/in/joshua-skootsky/">LinkedIn</a> -->
 - Check out [my website, joshuaskootsky.com](https://www.joshuaskootsky.com)!
 -  💼  Find me on [LinkedIn](https://www.linkedin.com/in/joshua-skootsky/ 'LinkedIn')